Building GrapheneOS

 Encrypting keys

-You can (re-)encrypt your signing keys using the encrypt_keys
+You can (re-)encrypt your signing keys using the encrypt-keys

 script, which will prompt for the old passphrase (if any) and new passphrase:

-The script/decrypt_keys.sh
+The script/decrypt-keys

 script can be used to remove encryption, which is not recommended.
 The script exists primarily for internal usage to decrypt the keys in tmpfs to perform signing.

-Enabling updatable APEX components
+APEX components

 Consult the upstream documentation on generating these keys.
 It will likely be covered here in the future, especially if non-flattened APEX components become unavoidable.